Sliding Window Algorithm Code Template

 , the interval [0, 0)

-contains no elements.
-But as soon as you move right
+has no elements.
+But if you move right

 .

-If you use an interval that is open at both ends, moving right
+If you use both ends open, moving right

 right